awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

    1. Choose **Create subscription**\.

-1. If you chose `Email`, you'll receive an email message asking you to confirm your subscription\.
+1. If you chose `Email`, you will receive an email message asking you to confirm your subscription\.
 Open the message, and follow the directions to complete your subscription\.

 Whenever a new version of SSM Agent is released, we send notifications to subscribers\.
 If you no longer want to receive these notifications, use the following procedure to unsubscribe\.